swiyu-admin-ch/swiyu-verifier/README.md

 instance of the service.

-The verification management service is linked to the verification validator services through a database, allowing to scale the validator service independently from the management service.
+The verification management service is linked to the verification validator services through a database, allowing to scale the validator service independently of the management service.

 ```mermaid
 flowchart TD